How handicap calculation works

 Nordic system

-2. 2.Apply the distance correction formula (see below).
+3. 3.Apply the distance correction formula to the resulting 1000 m team time (see below).

 T = T₁₀₀₀ × (d/1000) × 1.0625^log₂(d/1000)